axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/configuring-sql-oracle/_index.md

   - As certain database versions limit the maximum length of table names, macros in the table names should be used with care.

   - In the current version of {{% param "product.abbrev" %}}, the types of database columns must be explicitly set for the Oracle destination.
-The column used to store the text part of the syslog messages should be able to store messages as long as the longest message permitted by syslog-ng, therefore it is usually recommended to use the `varchar2` or `clob` column type.
+The column used to store the text part of the syslog messages should be able to store messages as long as the longest message permitted by `syslog-ng`, therefore it is usually recommended to use the `varchar2` or `clob` column type.
 (The maximum length of the messages can be set using the `log-msg-size()` option.)
 For details, see the following example.

   - The Oracle Instant Client used by {{% param "product.abbrev" %}} supports only the following character sets: